33 Gorgeous Spring Wreath Ideas to Brighten Up Your Front Door

 DIY Easter Bunny Banner

 Take your spring front door decor one hop further with this adorable DIY Easter banner.
 All you need is a piece of solid fabric, acrylic paint, and yarn!
 We’ll show you a simple hack for painting the perfect bunny shape and how to make the cutest pom-pom tail.
+Pair this with our other favorite bunny crafts for Easter.

 Plastic Easter Egg Wreath